Sunday, October 22, 2017

 In the next section I explain the procedure for fecal transplantation and explain the details.
 It gets quite graphic so be forewarned.

 I did the first home fecal transplant before bed Tuesday night.
 The weeks of preparation really paid off as I was feeling very good.
 I was down to 12mg/day prednisone and not experiencing any signs of flaring.
 My colon felt healed and I was having near solid stools.
 I was still going too often though, averaging 8-10 BMs/day.
 I still had urgency and also had a couple accidents over the previous 2 weeks.
-For seven days I took 500mg of Cipro to weaken the bacteria in my system.
+For seven days I took 500mg of Cipro to weaken the bacteria in my system(Note: do not take Cipro!).
 Along with the prednisone I was also taking 2 Lialda pills per day and one Protonix.